ZimehrAbbasi/Nuggets-game/IMPLEMENTATION.md

 ## Modules and associated function prototypes
 The following is a list of the modules we plan to break out nuggets game into.
 ### File module (libcs50)
-We are using the file_readLines() and file_readLine() functions from the file.h in the libcs0 module.
+We are using the file_numLines() and file_readLine() functions from the file.h in the libcs50 module.
 <br/>

 ### Player module